zoobab/dind/README.md

 ZooDinD means Zoobab's Docker-in-Docker.

-It is based on Alpine Linux, Docker and SSH.
+It is based on Alpine Linux, Docker and/or SSH.

 Usage
 =====